How To Test A Microwave Oven’s High Voltage Capacitor

 Once you’ve done this, check your connections and make sure they are secure before proceeding.
 Now you can switch on your multimeter and measure what voltage is present in the capacitor using its highest setting for AC volts.

-Test The Capacitor’S Resistance
+2. Test The Capacitor’S Resistance:

 Testing a microwave oven’s high voltage capacitor can be intimidating, but it doesn’t have to be.
 As an appliance repair technician with many years of experience, I know that this type of job isn’t as difficult as some people may think.
+To begin the process of testing a high voltage capacitor in a microwave oven, you must first check its continuity using an ohmmeter or multimeter.
+This will ensure that there are no shorts and that the capacitor is functioning correctly.

 Once you’ve established that the capacitor is not shorted out, then you should proceed to test the voltage across its terminals by connecting your meter leads directly to them.
 The reading should match what is indicated on the manufacturer’s label.
 If it does not, then it means that the capacitor needs to be replaced immediately.

 Testing the high voltage capacitor in a microwave oven is easy when you know what to look for.
 The best way to test it is by checking its capacitance, which can be done with a few simple steps.
+To begin, make sure that all power sources connected to the oven are turned off so no electricity will flow through the capacitor during testing.

 Next, use an ohmmeter or multimeter set to measure capacitance and connect one lead of the meter directly to each end terminal of the capacitor.
 After taking note of the reading, discharge any remaining charge stored within the capacitor by connecting a 1kΩ resistor across both ends terminals.
 Then recheck your readings and compare them against manufacturer specifications listed on your oven’s manual.